 If a late model (1980 and up) gearbox is used, the flex coupling will need to be changed because it is smaller in diameter than the early models.

 - The power steering pump pressure and return lines must be changed, since the late model gearboxes are metric and the early models are SAE.
 In addition, the pressure fitting on the back of the power steering pump will need to be changed to metric.

 What is a quick-ratio conversion and why would I want one?

 During the 1960s and 1970s, GM installed power steering gearboxes in their “A” and “F” body cars that had a very slow turning ratio.
 It took as many as 4 to 4½ turns of the steering wheel to get the wheels to turn from extreme right to extreme left.
 This slow turning ratio was most noticeable when parking or negotiating curves.
 Not only does it take more turns of the steering wheel to turn the wheels, it also takes more turns of the steering wheel to correct the direction of the car.
 This means that correcting quickly in a curve or taking evasive maneuvers to avoid an accident or road hazard takes longer with a slower turning ratio.

-With our quick-ratio conversion, we install a NEW factory quick-ratio worm gear and power piston in your gearbox as it is rebuilt.
+With our quick-ratio conversion, we install a factory quick-ratio worm gear and power piston in your gearbox as it is rebuilt.
 This will give you a 12.7:1 ratio and bring your car from lock to lock in 3 turns or less, depending on your car’s application.
 This will greatly enhance the car’s driveability, handling, and ability to avoid road hazards.
 Learn more on the fast ratio conversion page.